|

 village green atmosphere in the summer.

-The park is also the venue
+The park was also the venue

-for other town events including the annual Carnival - or
+for town events such as the annual Carnival - or Family Fun Day, as it later came to be

-they billed it.
-The Carnival was a big attraction at Brookfield Park - on the
+attraction at Brookfield Park - on

-other side of town - every June in the 1960s and
+the other side of town - every June in the 1960s and '70s until it ceased to be

-The area was once designated as Beam
+Leisure activities apart, the area was once designated as

 Heath land, with what (on a map I saw) appears to be large pools on it.